fzampirolli/mctest/README.md

-# mctest v.
+# MCTest v.
 5.1 (or webMCTest 1.1)

-Welcome to webMCTest, a website devoted to assist in preparing and correcting exams.
+Welcome to MCTest, a website devoted to assist in preparing and correcting exams.

-WebMCtest is a free open-source software (see [License](License.txt)), and its best advantage is the handling to parametric questions through
+MCTest is a free open-source software (see [License](License.txt)), and its best advantage is the handling to parametric questions through
 ![equation](http://latex.codecogs.com/gif.latex?\LaTeX) and Python,
 **allowing for infinite variations of each same question**.